KarlFrederik/ulauncher-speedtest/README.md

 ulauncher-speedtest is a basic extension for speedtest.net in Ulauncher.

-# How to initialise
+# How to initialize
-1. Download the initalise Script by opening your CLI and copy paste this into it: `wget https://raw.githubusercontent.com/KarlFrederik/ulauncher-speedtest/master/installscript.sh`
+1. Download to initialize Script by opening your CLI and copy and paste this into it: `wget https://raw.githubusercontent.com/KarlFrederik/ulauncher-speedtest/master/installscript.sh`
 2. type: `sudo bash installscript.sh`
 3. The Installer will now install speedtest-cli, py-notifier and PIP.
 4. Open the Ulauncher **Settings**